Bloomfield, New Jersey: Local government

+The Township Council appointed Ted Gamble to serve as mayor in January 2024 to fill the seat vacated by Michael Venezia when he took office in the New Jersey General Assembly; Gamble will serve on an interim basis until the November 2024 general election, when voters will choose a candidate to serve the balance of the term of office.
+In February 2024, Monica Charris Tabares was chosen to fill the at-large seat expiring in December 2025 that had been held by Ted Gamble; she will be sworn into office on February 24 and will serve on an interim basis until the November 2024 election.
+In the November 2024 general election, Jenny Mundell was chosen to serve the balance of the term as mayor and Tabares was chosen to serve the balance of the at-large term.

-In January 2018, the Township Council selected Richard Rockwell from a list of three candidates nominated by the Democratic municipal committee to fill the at-large seat expiring in December 2019 that had been vacated the previous month by Carlos Pomares who resigned from office to serve on the Essex County Board of chosen freeholders.
+In January 2018, the Township Council selected Richard Rockwell from a list of three candidates nominated by the Democratic municipal committee to fill the at-large seat expiring in December 2019 that had been vacated the previous month by Carlos Pomares who resigned from office to serve on the Essex County Board of Chosen Freeholders.
 Rockwell served on an interim basis until the November 2018 general election, when he was elected to serve the balance of the term of office.

 The Township Council selected Jenny Mundell to fill the vacant First Ward seat expiring in December 2017 that had been held by Elias N. Chalet until he resigned from office after being charged with accepting $15,000 in bribes in exchange for making sure that the township would proceed with the acquisition of a commercial property.
 After pleading guilty, Chalet was forced to resign from office and could be sentenced to five years in prison.

 Emergency services

 The township maintains its own police department.

 The town is protected by a fire department consisting of 78 active professional firefighters who operate out of four stations, 24 hours a day, 7 days a week.
 There is also a squad of volunteers.
 In 2009, the department received international accreditation.
 The Fire Prevention Bureau established in 1953 and described as the first of its kind in the state, is operated by the department.
 It consists of one fire inspector, one fire official and a small support staff of civilians and fire personnel.
 The department apparatus consist of four engines (one is a rescue pumper), one Truck/Ladder, a rescue and three reserve apparatus.
 Engine 1 located at the fire headquarters frequently closes due to lack of manpower.

 In 2018, the Insurance Services Office once again listed the fire department as a class 2 agency, recognizing it in the top five percent of the nation's fire departments, a ranking it had held for the ten previous years.
 As of 2020, the department is again working toward achieving accreditation status.

-Newark's former Police Director, Samuel DeMaio, is Bloomfield's Public Safety Director who currently oversees both police and fire department operations.
 The Fire Chief is Louis Venezia.
-He is the brother of the mayor, Michael Venezia.
+He is the brother of former mayor, Michael Venezia.